 I was actually ashamed for the few kids that were running around in plain sight of such obscenities.
 The view west into to the valley was grand.
 The view into the more disgraceful parts of humanity, not so much.
 It was geographically a perfect place to watch the sunset, which was just about to occur, but I turned around to head back to the trail as quickly as I could.
-The light was fading and I wanted to put as much distance between me and that place as I could.
+The light was fading and I wanted to put as much distance between me and this disgusting place as I could.

 A shelter was a mere 2 miles away.
 I reached it just as darkness fell.
-Given such a close proximity to the ugliness of the parking area, it was a pleasant surprise to find a beautiful shelter, brand new and free of graffiti.
+Given such a close proximity to the parking area, it was a pleasant surprise to find a beautiful shelter, brand new and free of graffiti.
 I met a SOBO hiker named Birdfeed there, as well as 3 section hikers.
 I opted to sleep in the shelter just because it was so nice, with an upstairs loft and clean presence.
 One section hiker, George, was sleeping down below and self-identified as a snorer.
 But I figured I could deal with it using ear plugs.
-I had arrived late and didn’t feel like searching for a tentsite in the dark.
+I arrived late and didn’t feel like searching for a tentsite in the dark.
 As we sat around chatting at the picnic table, one of the other section hikers gave me some of his extra food, including a fancy dehydrated meal packet.
-I just might be able to walk the rest of the trail without stopping for resupply if I keep meeting such nice people.
+I just might be able to walk the rest of the trail without stopping for resupply if I kept meeting such nice people.